steinuil/steinuil.github.io/posts/types-of-parser-combinators.md

 If you were expecting the announcement of a library of sorts, too bad!
 I don't know if I have it in me to write a generally useful implementation of this.
 I'll probably just write what I need for parsing those game files and forget about it.
 I'm not a library-writing kinda person.

 I'm sure somebody else already thought of this stuff but I haven't seen much about it on the internet, do tell me if you know of anything else.
 I've seen that F#'s [XParsec](http://xparsec.corsis.tech/) already implements some of this stuff but that's about it.
 [Hutton and Meijer (1996)](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) also mentions that _"One could go further (as in ([Hutton, 1992](http://www.cs.nott.ac.uk/~pszgmh/parsing.pdf)), for example) and abstract upon the type String of tokens"_, I haven't read Hutton 1992 yet but I guess I should.

-[1]: [Hutton and Meijer's paper](https://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) about parser combinators also mentions that we might want to return _more than one_ result in cases where it makes sense, but but let's keep things simple here.